andrew/ultimate-awesome/README.md

 - [awesome-unikernels](https://github.com/infoslack/awesome-unikernels) - A list about Unikernels.
 - [awesome-matrix](https://github.com/jryans/awesome-matrix) - A curated list of things related to the Matrix ecosystem, including software, research, etc.
 - [awesome-drupal](https://github.com/mrsinguyen/awesome-drupal) - A curated list of amazingly awesome Drupal open source, resources and shiny things.
-- [Awesome-Medical-Healthcare-Dataset-For-LLM](https://github.com/onejune2018/Awesome-Medical-Healthcare-Dataset-For-LLM) - A curated list of popular Datasets, Models and Papers for LLMs in Medical/Healthcare.
 - [awesome-dactyl](https://github.com/PotHix/awesome-dactyl) - A curated list of dactyl related keyboard projects.
 - [awesome-suricata](https://github.com/satta/awesome-suricata) - A curated list of awesome things related to Suricata.
 - [Awesome-Illustrations-4Projects](https://github.com/Anmol-Baranwal/Awesome-Illustrations-4Projects) - 🔥 An awesome list of illustrations to improve your projects, posts & portfolios.
 Fork & add your own.
 - [awesome-CAD](https://github.com/bertjiazheng/awesome-CAD) - 😎 A list of awesome Computer-Aided Design (CAD) papers.
 - [noPress](https://github.com/CodinCat/noPress) - A collection of CMSs and Static Site Generators.
 - [awesome-thingsboard](https://github.com/devaskim/awesome-thingsboard) - A curated list of awesome Thingsboard widgets, widget bundles, dashboards, rule chains and custom rule nodes.
+- [awesome-efficient-aigc](https://github.com/htqin/awesome-efficient-aigc) - A list of papers, docs, codes about efficient AIGC.
+This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
+Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-spacemacs](https://github.com/rajasegar/awesome-spacemacs) - A collection of awesome Spacemacs resources.
 - [awesome-ai4eda](https://github.com/Thinklab-SJTU/awesome-ai4eda) - Awesome Artificial Intelligence for Electronic Design Automation Papers.
 - [awesome-extjs](https://github.com/abenhamdine/awesome-extjs) - A curated list of ExtJS resources.